Hans Gillhaus: International career

 Gillhaus made his debut for Netherlands on 28 October 1987, in a UEFA Euro 1988 qualifier against Cyprus in Rotterdam (8–0 win), a game marred by the "bomb incident".
 In the same competition, on 16 December, he scored his only two goals for the national team in a 3–0 away win against Greece, but was not selected for the squad that competed in the final stages in Germany, eventually winning the tournament.

 Gillhaus was picked by manager Leo Beenhakker for the 1990 FIFA World Cup in Italy, appearing in three games (two starts) in an eventual round-of-16 exit.

 Post-playing career

 Immediately after retiring from playing, Gillhaus returned to PSV and worked there as a scout for six years, after which he joined, in the same capacity, Chelsea.
-On 23 August 2011, after also six years with the Blues, he was appointed director of football at S.V.
-Zulte Waregem.
+On 23 August 2011, after also six years with the Blues, he was appointed director of football at Zulte Waregem.

 In March 2014, Gillhaus signed for Sunderland, co-ordinating its European scouting network.
+He returned to PSV as a scout in 2022 after also working for Arsenal.